Olpas9/InstaOlo-Brute/README.md

 # Attention:
 ```
 The tools require more proxy so make sure you have many active proxy
+So may choose to use the given proxy.txt file
+Or use your own proxy.
 ```
 # Author:Oloo Daudi
 # GitHub: Olpas9